Neo-Inca State: Coexistence with Spain

 At Vilcabamba the state known as the Neo-Inca State was established by Manco, and Vilcabamba became the capital of the state until the death of Tupaq Amaru in 1572.
 From there, he continued his attacks against the Wankas (one of the most important allies of the Spaniards), having some success after fierce battles, and to the highlands of present-day Bolivia, where after many battles his army was defeated.
 After many guerrilla battles in the mountainous regions of Vilcabamba, Manco was murdered in 1544 by supporters of Diego de Almagro who had previously assassinated Francisco Pizarro and who were in hiding under Manco's protection.
 They in turn were all killed by Manco's soldiers.

 Manco was succeeded by his son Sayri Túpac (Sayri Tupaq).
 He was five years old at the time.
 He became Inca in Vilcabamba, reigning for ten years with the aid of regents.
 This was a time of peace with the Spanish.
 Viceroy Pedro de la Gasca offered to provide Sayri Túpac with lands and houses in Cuzco if he would emerge from the isolated Vilcabamba.
 Sayri Túpac accepted, but during the preparations his relative Paullu Inca suddenly died.
 This was taken as a bad omen (or a sign of Spanish treachery), and Sayri Túpac remained in Vilcabamba.
 In 1557 Sayri Túpac did agree to leave Vilcabamba and traveled to Viceroy Hurtado in Lima.
-Sayri Túpac renounced his claim to the Inca Empire and accepted baptism, as Diego.
+Sayri Túpac renounced his claim to the Inca Empire and accepted baptism as Diego.
 In return he received a full pardon, the title of Prince of Yucay, and great estates with rich revenues.
 He became resident in Yucay, a day's journey northeast of Cuzco.
 Significantly, he left behind the royal red fringe, symbol of his authority.

 In 1561, Sayri Túpac died suddenly, and his half-brother Titu Cusi Yupanqui took control of Vilcabamba and the Inca resistance to the Spanish.
 During his rule at Vilcabamba, the provisional governor-general Lope Garcia de Castro wanted to negotiate with him.
 The negotiations were about Cusi leaving the Vilcabamba and accepting a Crown pension.
-After negotiations escalated, around 1568, Titi Cusi was baptized into the Roman Catholic Church, as Diego de Castro.
+After negotiations escalated, around 1568, Titi Cusi was baptised into the Roman Catholic Church, as Diego de Castro.

 Túpac Amaru became the Inca ruler after Titu Cusi's sudden death in 1571.
-At this time the Spanish were still unaware of the death of the previous Sapa Inca (Titu Cusi) and had routinely sent two ambassadors to continue ongoing negotiations being held with Titu Cusi.
+At this time, the Spanish were still unaware of the death of the previous Sapa Inca (Titu Cusi) and had routinely sent two ambassadors to continue ongoing negotiations being held with Titu Cusi.
 They were both killed on the border by an Inca captain.
 Using the justification that the Incas had "broken the inviolate law observed by all nations of the world regarding ambassadors" the new Viceroy, Francisco de Toledo, Count of Oropesa, decided to attack and conquer Vilcabamba.
-He declared war against the Neo-Inca State on April 14, 1572.
+He declared war against the Neo-Inca State on 14 April 1572.